chall8908/cli-mastermind/README.md

 In this way, configuration for your tools can live where it makes the most sense for it to live with as much or as little duplication as you deem necessary.

-See [Writing Masterplans][#writing-masterplans] for more on their structure and semantics.
+See [Writing Masterplans](#writing-masterplans) for more on their structure and semantics.

 Mastermind makes up for the lack of language flexibility in its configuration with full flexibility in its planfiles.
 Which brings us to...